top of page

 6. November: Audit of treasurer’s books from prior fiscal year will be presented to the membership.
 Presentation of budget for the next fiscal year.

-Section 2.
 Special meetings, when deemed necessary, may be called by the Board of Directors provided all members are notified through email and the Association website at least seven (7) days in advance, when possible.

-Section 5.
 Order for meetings:

-1. Call to order
+1. Call to order.

-2. Determination of Quorum
+2. Determination of Quorum.

 3. Presentation of Agenda.

-5. Treasurer's report
+5. Treasurer's report.

-6. Reports of the committees
+6. Reports of the committees.

-7. Other business
+7. Other business.

-8. Adjournment
+8. Adjournment.

-Section 7.
 All actions conducted by the SCA and all correspondence issued from the SCA shall be approved by the vote of the membership.

 ARTICLE VI - COMMITTEES

-Section 1 - Appointment.
 At the time a committee is formed, its purpose, duties, and powers will be specified.
 At each meeting in which a committee is to be formed, the Chair will invite volunteers to stand forth.
 Those volunteering will be deemed to be members of committees.
 The Chair shall suggest committee members whenever insufficient volunteer participation is apparent.
 Committees shall keep the Board of Directors fully informed of their activities and shall operate within any established limitations or guidelines.
 The Chair may dissolve committees that have completed their assigned task.
 If the Chair deems that a committee is not functioning for the best interest of the Association, he or she may dissolve the committee by majority vote of the Board of Directors.

 Section 2 - Nominating Committee.